Azure/Avere/docs/legacy/hpc-cache-preview.md

 * The Azure HPC Cache needs to be able to create virtual network interfaces (NICs).
 The user who creates the cache must have sufficient privileges in the subscription to create NICs.
 There are several ways to authorize this access; read [Additional prerequisites](hpc-cache-preview/preview-prereqs.md) to learn more.

-* If using Blob storage, the Azure HPC Cache instance needs authorization to access your storage account as a Storage Account Contributor.
+* If using Blob storage, the Azure HPC Cache application needs authorization to access your storage account as a Storage Account Contributor.
 Details are [below](#add-the-access-control-role-to-your-account).

 ### Storage infrastructure